 3 -Student Engagement and Resources

 PMI Educational Foundation offers academic and professional development scholarships.
-To browse scholarships that might interest you and learn about eligibility criteria and deadlines, check this link.
+Check out this link.

 2 – MSPM Award Winners Announced!
 Congratulations to our 2016 MSPM Award Winners!

-3 – Resources: Now is a great time to review your funding options via financial assistance, fellowships and scholarships; Deadlines fast approaching for: PMI Scholarships; Knowledge in Action Career Internship Fund (KACIF): Deadline to apply to Knowledge in Action Career Internship Fund (KACIF) is April 1.
-Students with unpaid summer internships may apply to receive a $3,000 grant through KACIF; Lau Fellowship Fund application period March 21-April 8, 2016.
+3 – Resources: Now is a great time to review your funding options via financial assistance, fellowships and scholarships; PMI Scholarships; Knowledge in Action Career Internship Fund (KACIF); Lau Fellowship Fund.

 1 – MS in Government Contracts is running an online course this summer 2016 on “Interagency Acquisition Strategies” (GCON 6290-DE).
-This will be relevant to any project management professionals working in the government contracting world and satisfies the general elective requirement for the MSPM program.
 See course description here.

 2 – Moataz Hussein, an MSPM student wants your feedback on a research study.
-Moataz is conducting a research study on the the integration between strategy management performance and portfolio management performance as part of completing his degree requirements.
 To participate in a five-minute survey, click full details here.

 1 – Welcome Agnes Socrates, New MSPM Director; 2 – AY16-17 Tuition Rates; 3 – Breakfast & Business Cards: Technology Entrepreneurs